birkland/ocfl-rfc-demo/docs/0003-truncated-ntuple-layout.md

 ## Algorithm details

-The truncated n-tuple layout creates a directory hiearachy based upon a number of fixed-length substrings generated from an ocfl object ID.
+The truncated n-tuple layout creates a directory hierarchy based upon a number of fixed-length substrings generated from an ocfl object ID.
 Required parameters are `N`
 (the number of characters in a tuple), and `D` (depth; the number of tuples used for naming directories).

 Starting with an empty path relative to the ocfl object root: